 The biggest thing they [Ohio Reproductive Medicine] have going for them is name recognition.
 At the time I started going there, they were really the only clinic anyone knew about in town.
 I went because my friend went there and my OB/GYN referred me.
 Their weaknesses?: wait times, protocols, doctors, their lab is OLD and OUTDATED and INEFFECTIVE, their billing department is atrocious, they push everyone into IVF, and their nurses are--with few exception--awful to deal with.

-How was your experience with Steven Williams at Ohio Reproductive Medicine?
+How was your experience with Steven Williams (retired) at Ohio Reproductive Medicine?